A block MINRES algorithm based on the banded Lanczos method

 \section{Block MINRES for Symmetric Linear Systems}

-To obtain a storage-efficient block MINRES algorithm based on the banded Lanczos method, we must discuss the structure of $\vek R_{j}$.
+To obtain a storage-efficient block MINRES algorithm based on the band Lanczos method we must discuss the structure of $\vek R_{j}$.
 This matrix is the upper $j\times j$ block of $\overline{\vek R}_{j}$ which is obtained from the QR-factorization of $\overline{\vek H}_{j}$.
-As the lower subdiagonal of $\overline{\vek H}_{j}$ has $p$ nonzero entries, we obtain this factorization using Householder reflection, as opposed to Givens rotations.
-While we can still use Givens rotations to annihilate each subdiagonal element one-at-a-time, this would be less efficient than applying one Householder reflection per column.
-However, before we can generate a new reflection, we must apply all previously generated reflections to the newest column.
-Applications of previous reflections to the new column adds, at most, $p$ new nonzero superdiagonal entries.
-As a result, the upper triangular $\vek R_{j}$ has at most $2p$ superdiagonal entries per column.
+As the lower subdiagonal of $\overline{\vek H}_{j}$ has $p$ nonzero entries, we obtain this factorization using Householder reflections To each new column of $\overline{\vek H}_{j}$, we must apply all previous reflections.
+This procedure adds to the new column at most $p$ new nonzero superdiagonal entries.
+As a result the upper triangular $\vek R_{j}$ has at most $2p$ superdiagonal entries per column.